atomix/atomix.github.io/atomix/docs/groups.md

 ## Group architecture

 Group state is managed in a Copycat replicated [`StateMachine`][StateMachine].
 When a [`DistributedGroup`][DistributedGroup] is created, an instance of the group state machine is created on each replica in the cluster.
 The state machine instance manages state for the specific membership group.
-When a member `join`s the group, a join request is sent to the cluster and logged and replicated before being applied to the group state machine.
+When a member [`join`][DistributedGroup.join]s the group, a join request is sent to the cluster and logged and replicated before being applied to the group state machine.
 Once the join request has been committed and applied to the state machine, the group state is updated and existing group members are notified by `publish`ing state change notifications to open instances of the group.
 Membership change event notifications are received by all open instances of the resource.

 Leader election is performed by the group state machine.
 When the first member joins the group, that member will automatically be assigned as the group member.
 Each time an additional member joins the group, the new member will be placed in a leader queue.
 In the event that the current group leader's [`Session`][Session] expires or is closed, the group state machine will assign a new leader by pulling from the leader queue and will publish an `elect` event to all remaining group members.
 Additionally, for each new leader of the group, the state machine will publish a `term` change event, providing a globally unique, monotonically increasing token uniquely associated with the new leader.